 Federal and state regulators are closely scrutinizing the practices of some firms that make their money on “pension advances” targeting both military veterans and retired senior citizens.

-Our Los Angeles bankruptcy lawyers are appalled by these actions‚ given that they prey on those who have not only worked very hard to be comfortable in their golden years‚ but also those who have sacrificed so much for the greater good of us all.
+Our Woodland Hills bankruptcy lawyers are appalled by these actions‚ given that they prey on those who have not only worked very hard to be comfortable in their golden years‚ but also those who have sacrificed so much for the greater good of us all.

 The “deal” work likes this: A retiree signs away all or a part of their monthly pension check for a period of time‚ usually between five and 10 years.
 In exchange‚ the individual will receive a bulk cash payment upfront.